Chrislee187/ZMachineLib/README.md

 Whilst this is fine in todays generally multi-core environments, we still all use a single-core, single-thread machine when we use browser scripting.
 This means to "run" the zmachine in a browser it would run until the zprogram exits (i.e. when the user 'quits' a game) effectively locking the browser UI thread.

+To cater for this ZMachine can also be run in a sequential mode where by it will run until the next input from the user is required at which the machine continued with user input passed in.

 ## ZmachineLib